nolascojoao/aws-rds-dms-migration-lab/README.md

   --table-mappings file://table-mappings.json \
   --replication-task-settings file://task-settings.json
 ```
-- **Purpose:** Create and start the migration task that transfers data from MariaDB to RDS MySQL.

 ---

 ## Step 4: Monitor the Migration with CloudWatch
 #### 4.1.
 Check DMS Logs in CloudWatch
+Monitor the migration process using CloudWatch logs.
+  - Replace `<ReplicationInstanceArn>` for your replication instance ARN.
+  - Replace `<log-stream>` for your log stream name.
 ```bash
 aws logs describe-log-groups
 aws logs get-log-events --log-group-name /aws/dms/<ReplicationInstanceArn> --log-stream-name <log-stream>
 ```
-- **Purpose:** Monitor the migration process using CloudWatch logs.

 ---

 ## Step 5: Verify the Migrated Database
 #### 5.1.
 Connect to RDS and Verify Data
+Connect to the RDS MySQL instance and verify that the data was successfully migrated.
+  - Replace `<RDS-Endpoint>` for your RDS endpoint.
 ```bash
 mysql -h <RDS-Endpoint> -u admin -p
 SHOW DATABASES;
 USE exampledb;
 SHOW TABLES;
 ```
-- **Purpose:** Connect to the RDS MySQL instance and verify that the data was successfully migrated.